Disease/Disorder

 Laboratory studies

 In addition to World Health Organization (WHO) grading, histological and molecular verification of the tumor is paramount to pathological diagnosis.
-Immunohistochemistry, such as SOX-10 staining, can help differentiate ependymomas from astrocytomas.16 Information on the underlying genetic abnormalities in pediatric diffuse gliomas allows better separation of these tumors from similar adult versions.11 Cerebral spinal fluid (CSF) studies are generally helpful to rule out other causes of spinal cord lesions, such as infection, but are not diagnostic for intramedullary tumors.
+Immunohistochemistry, such as SOX-10 staining, can help with glial tumor differentiation, as this stain is different in ependymomas and astrocytomas.10 Information on the underlying genetic abnormalities in pediatric diffuse gliomas allows better separation of these tumors from similar adult versions.5 Cerebral spinal fluid (CSF) studies are generally helpful to rule out other causes of spinal cord lesions, such as infection, but are not diagnostic for intramedullary tumors.
 See the section on treatment for further guidelines.

 Imaging

 MRI of the spinal cord and/or brain with and without gadolinium enhancement is the imaging modality of choice for the preoperative evaluation of spinal cord tumors.
 Intraoperative imaging may also decrease the need for further surgery.
-Imaging also plays a role in detecting tumor caused hydrocephalus, syringomyelia, scoliosis, and other complications.
+Imaging also plays a role in detecting tumor-caused hydrocephalus, syringomyelia, scoliosis, and other complications.3

 Early predictions of outcomes